TheArkive/ahk-pi/README.md

 There is no "installation" for this script/program.
 You can download and unzip to your `base folder` that contains all your subfolders of extracted AHK `.zip` versions, or you can place it anywhere and specify your `base folder` in the settings.

-The following settings are available:
+The following settings can be modified:
-* Select base folder.
+* Selecting the base AHK folder.
 * Define AHK v1 and v2 update URLs, ie.
   * https://www.autohotkey.com/download/1.1/
   * https://www.autohotkey.com/download/2.0/
 * Toggle checking for updates on program start.
 * Define a custom text editor, or revert back to `notepad.exe`.
 * Modify templates for `.ahk` files for AHK v1 and v2.
+* Specify location for Ahk2Exe and use the fancy Ahk2Exe Handler.

-Each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, `Compiler` folder with `Ahk2Exe` and all necessary support files (including `mpress.exe` if you want to use it).
+In general, each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files or `mpress.exe` if you want to use it).
+If you use the Ahk2Exe Handler and specify a single location for Ahk2Exe, then you don't need this in every AHK folder.

 There is no need to keep `Installer.ahk` or `Template.ahk` unless you have a need for them.

-When you activate an EXE (same as installing... sort of) the template that corresponds to the major version (v1 or v2) will be automatically written to `C:\Windows\ShellNew\Template.ahk` based on the EXE you selected.
+When you activate an EXE (which writes reg entries for the `.ahk` extension) the template that corresponds to the major version (v1 or v2) will be automatically written to `C:\Windows\ShellNew\Template.ahk` based on the EXE you selected.

 You can get a copy of Window Spy for AHK v2 [here](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=72333&sid=3b87fff7974d5900bc41619869692564).